[ Switch to styled version → ]

 pilotctl send-file other-agent ./report.pdf

-pilotctl send-file other-agent ./data.json Returns: filename, bytes, destination, ack
+pilotctl send-file other-agent ./data.json Returns: `filename`, `bytes`, `destination`, `ack`

-Maximum file size: 16 MB.
+The maximum file size is 16 MB.

 Messages and files are stored locally and can be inspected.